 We say “no” to requests from people who are not authorized to get this data.
 Data is not shared with anyone outside of Health Partners unless authorized.
 The number one responsibility of employees is to protect members’ data and use it only to improve their health.

-Heath Partners Privacy Practices
+Heath Partners Plans

 Our employees know that any data we have about you is private.
 To learn more about how we protect your health and other private data, return to our Privacy Practices page.